 6. Share your video

-How to make educational videos accessible
+Tips to make educational videos more accessible

-Be sure to use closed captions rather than open captions to ensure students can turn them on or off as needed.
+Pro tip: To be fully accessible, be sure to use closed captions rather than open captions to ensure students can turn them on or off as needed.

 Make a video transcript

 A video transcript is a text version of your video.
-They’re helpful for both people who are deaf or hard of hearing and those who are blind or visually impaired.
+They’re helpful for both people who are hard of hearing and those who are blind or visually impaired.
 For viewers with audio difficulties, they can read the transcript directly, while those who have visual impairments can use a screen reader to access the content.